RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pm/pm-9.md

 ## Control Statement

+The organization:
-- \[a.\] Develops a comprehensive strategy to manage:

-  - \[1.\] Security risk to organizational operations and assets, individuals, other organizations, and the Nation associated with the operation and use of organizational systems; and
+- \[a.\] Develops a comprehensive strategy to manage risk to organizational operations and assets, individuals, other organizations, and the Nation associated with the operation and use of information systems;
-  - \[2.\] Privacy risk to individuals resulting from the authorized processing of personally identifiable information;

-- \[b.\] Implement the risk management strategy consistently across the organization; and
+- \[b.\] Implements the risk management strategy consistently across the organization; and

-- \[c.\] Review and update the risk management strategy {{ insert: param, pm-09_odp }} or as required, to address organizational changes.
+- \[c.\] Reviews and updates the risk management strategy {{ insert: param, pm-9_prm_1 }} or as required, to address organizational changes.

+## Control Objective

+Determine if the organization:

+- \[PM-9(a)\] develops a comprehensive strategy to manage risk to organizational operations and assets, individuals, other organizations, and the Nation associated with the operation and use of information systems;

+- \[PM-9(b)\] implements the risk management strategy consistently across the organization;

+- \[PM-9(c)\]

+  - \[PM-9(c)[1]\] defines the frequency to review and update the risk management strategy;
+  - \[PM-9(c)[2]\] reviews and updates the risk management strategy to address organizational changes:

+    - \[PM-9(c)[2][a]\] with the organization-defined frequency; or
+    - \[PM-9(c)[2][b]\] as required.

 ## Control guidance

-An organization-wide risk management strategy includes an expression of the security and privacy risk tolerance for the organization, security and privacy risk mitigation strategies, acceptable risk assessment methodologies, a process for evaluating security and privacy risk across the organization with respect to the organization’s risk tolerance, and approaches for monitoring risk over time.
-The senior accountable official for risk management (agency head or designated official) aligns information security management processes with strategic, operational, and budgetary planning processes.
-The risk executive function, led by the senior accountable official for risk management, can facilitate consistent application of the risk management strategy organization-wide.
-The risk management strategy can be informed by security and privacy risk-related inputs from other sources, both internal and external to the organization, to ensure that the strategy is broad-based and comprehensive.
-The supply chain risk management strategy described in [PM-30](#pm-30) can also provide useful inputs to the organization-wide risk management strategy.
+An organization-wide risk management strategy includes, for example, an unambiguous expression of the risk tolerance for the organization, acceptable risk assessment methodologies, risk mitigation strategies, a process for consistently evaluating risk across the organization with respect to the organization’s risk tolerance, and approaches for monitoring risk over time.
+The use of a risk executive function can facilitate consistent, organization-wide application of the risk management strategy.
+The organization-wide risk management strategy can be informed by risk-related inputs from other sources both internal and external to the organization to ensure the strategy is both broad-based and comprehensive.

-## Control assessment-objective

-a comprehensive strategy is developed to manage security risk to organizational operations and assets, individuals, other organizations, and the Nation associated with the operation and use of organizational systems;
-a comprehensive strategy is developed to manage privacy risk to individuals resulting from the authorized processing of personally identifiable information;
-the risk management strategy is implemented consistently across the organization;
-the risk management strategy is reviewed and updated {{ insert: param, pm-09_odp }} or as required to address organizational changes.